Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 02 December 2021

-## 1 Introduction
+## 1. Introduction

-This repository contains the **Pre- and Post-processing** kernels to be used in Machine Learning (**ML**) jointly to the Deep learning Processor Unit (shortly **DPU**) to accelerate in the Programmable Logic (shortly **PL**)  the same tasks that otherwise would be executed by the ARM host CPU of the FPGA target device.
-Off-loading those two tasks from the ARM CPU improves the overall system performance in terms of frames-per-second (**fps**).
+This repository contains the Pre- and Post-processing kernels to be used in Machine Learning (ML) jointly with the Deep learning Processor Unit (DPU) to accelerate the tasks in Programmable Logic (PL).
+These tasks will be otherwise executed by the ARM host CPU of the FPGA target device.
+Off-loading those two tasks from the ARM CPU improves the overall system performance in terms of frames-per-second (fps).

-The two accelerators were tested using data coming from the Semantic Segmentation Unet CNN of this tutorial:
+The two accelerators were tested using data from the Semantic Segmentation UNet CNN of this tutorial:
 [VAI-KERAS-UNET-SEMSEG](https://github.com/Xilinx/Vitis-AI-Tutorials/blob/master/Design_Tutorials/05-Keras_FCN8_UNET_segmentation/README.md), but they are general enough to be used or easily adapted with few changes also to other Deep Learning applications, such as Object Detection or Image Classification.
-Their design is done with **Vitis High Level Synthesis** (shortly **HLS** in the following of this document) within the Vitis suite.
-The application running on the host ARM CPU applies **XRT APIs**.
+Their design is done with Vitis High Level Synthesis (HLS) within the Vitis suite.
+The application running on the host ARM&reg; CPU applies XRT APIs.

-This tutorial can also be seen as a complete example of how using the [WAA](https://github.com/Xilinx/Vitis-AI/tree/master/demo/Whole-App-Acceleration) flow targeting the MPSoC ZCU102 board.
+This tutorial can also be seen as a complete example of how to use the [WAA](https://github.com/Xilinx/Vitis-AI/tree/master/demo/Whole-App-Acceleration) flow targeting the MPSoC ZCU102 board.

-In the following of this document, you are supposed to have named this tutorial repository ``MPSOCDPU-PRE-POST-PLACC`` and placed it into a certain working directory ``$WRK_DIR`` (for example, in our case we used: ``export WRK_DIR=/media/danieleb/DATA/``.
+You are supposed to name this tutorial repository ``MPSOCDPU-PRE-POST-PLACC`` and place it into a certain working directory ``$WRK_DIR``.
+For example, in this tutorial we used ``export WRK_DIR=/media/danieleb/DATA/``.

-There are three major commands that basically run all what is explained in Sections 2 and 3.1, 3.2:
+There are three major commands that run all that is explained in Sections 2 and 3.1, 3.2:

   ```shell
   cd $WRK_DIR